Codecademy/docs/content/command-line/concepts/bash/bash.md

 $ cat

-a new line has appeared, but this line doesn't have a $ at the start.
+a new line has appeared, but this line does not have a $ at the start.

-a new line has appeared, but this line doesn't have a $ at the start.
+a new line has appeared, but this line does not have a $ at the start.

-instead, it repeats everything I type.
+instead, it repeats everything.

-instead, it repeats everything I type.
+instead, it repeats everything.

 this is because the `cat` command above has been entered without any arguments; as a result the command cannot complete